-Best Custom ROMs for Android in 2020
+Best Custom ROMs for Android (Updated February 2021)

-Note: Installing a custom ROM requires the user to have an unlocked bootloader and a custom recovery like TWRP installed.
+Installing a custom ROM requires the user to have an unlocked bootloader and a custom recovery like TWRP installed.
 Make sure to always create a backup before proceeding.
 While the download link for officially supported devices is mentioned below, some of these ROMs may have an unofficial port available for other devices as well.

 1. Pixel Experience

 Pixel Experience is the best custom ROM for Android right now and I can draw out three reasons for that.
-One that it has a huge list of device support from Xiaomi to Realme and Asus to Samsung.
-Second, it brings Pixel features on a range of supported devices like the newer Google Assistant, built-in GCam support, Pixel live wallpapers, and more.
+First, it supports a huge number of devices from Xiaomi to Realme to Asus to Samsung.
+Second, it brings Pixel features for non-pixel devices like the newer Google Assistant, built-in GCam support, Pixel live wallpapers, and more.

 Instead, the developer picks a popular and developer-centric device and creates a base.
 After that, he publishes all the changes to GitHub for other maintainers to work upon.
 Not to mention, Pixel Experience has maintainers around the world who work round the clock to quell the bugs in a timely manner.

 Next is the biggest name in the custom ROM scene – LineageOS.
 While many of you might not be familiar with the name, LineageOS is actually the same custom ROM that started as CyanogenMod.
 Back in the fall of 2016, Cyanogen Inc. announced that it was discontinuing development and shut down the infrastructure behind the project.
 Since then, the developer community has kept the project alive, but under the name of LineageOS.

 Built on top of Google’s AOSP code and adding their own custom code to it, LineageOS works as a standalone ROM as well as the source code for many other custom ROMs out there.
 It has the biggest developer team under its name and officially supports over 190 devices.
-The ROM includes basic but useful features that include but are not limited to customizing the status bar, changing the overall theme, editing the navbar and much more.
+The ROM includes basic but useful features that include but are not limited to customizing the status bar, changing the overall theme, editing the navbar, and much more.

 3. Evolution X